sharmaeklavya2/notes-source/src/kannada/grammar/04-verbs.md

 (In addition to conjugating verbs, participles have other uses in Kannada.
 See <a href="05-participles.html">05-participles.html</a> for details.)

+In Kannada, there is a difference between the written form and the colloquial (spoken) form regarding verb conjugation.
+This document focuses on the written form, but I'll briefly talk about the colloquial form too.
+The written form is standard, whereas slight variations exist in the colloquial form.

 A plus sign (+) denotes concatenation without संधि, and ⊕ denotes concatenation with संधि.
 A minus sign denotes removing a suffix, e.g., ಮಾಡುತ್ತಾ - ಆ = ಮಾಡುತ್ತ್.